Updated August 29, 2022

-One of my favorite things about photographing the fall colors is that you can pretty much find compositions all day long in various light and weather conditions.
+One of my favorite things about photographing fall foliage is that you can pretty much find compositions all day long in various light and weather conditions.

-Backlight: Use backlight to illuminate the colorful leaves from behind.
+Use backlight to illuminate the colorful leaves from behind.
 This will give a glowy essence to the trees.
 Be careful to check for lens flare when shooting into the sun.
 Using a lens hood or blocking the sun with your finger or hat can help with this.
-You can also play around with creating sunstars with backlit trees, which is always a fun option.
+You can also play around with creating sunstars with backlit trees, which is always a fun option, too.

-Sidelight: Use sidelight to get the full effect of a circular polarizer filter.
-Sidelight is also great for more closeup and intimate shots of trees, leaves or the forest floor because it brings out details and textures.
-Sidelit compositions also make for great black and white photos for this reason.
+Use sidelight to get the full effect of a circular polarizer filter.
+Sidelight is great for more closeup and intimate shots of trees, leaves, or the forest floor because it brings out details and textures.
+It is also useful for capturing the soft glow that the colorful trees appear to emanate.

 Use frontlight to really accentuate the vibrancy of the fall colors.
 Frontlight can sometimes be too strong and wash the colors out in midday, but it can make the trees really pop during the magic hours of the day.

-Use overcast light to photograph waterfalls, reflections, or woodland scenes.
-Overcast days are perfect for obtaining an even, soft light by reducing harsh highlights, shadows, and glare, which often ruin sunny day photos.
+Overcast days are perfect for photographing waterfalls, reflections, or woodland scenes.
+The light from an overcast day is great for obtaining an even, soft light by reducing harsh highlights, shadows, and glare, which often ruin sunny day photos.

 When it’s the middle of the day and you have bright blue skies (which are great for tourists and less so for photographers), consider looking down and explore the more intimate details of your surroundings.
 For example, in the image below, I took advantage of the blue sky and the reflection of the yellow leaves above to create a composition of complementary colors.